-A continuation of CDEC 2366.
+Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 (Capstone for AAS degree.)
 Prerequisite: CDEC 1311, 1313, 1318, 1319, & 2366.

 Electrical Lineman

 This program prepares individuals to build, repair, and maintain electrical distribution systems.
 Job duties include stringing new wire or maintaining old wire, installing and maintaining insulators, setting towers or poles to hold electrical wire, assembling and erecting substations, installing and repairing traffic or train signals, and tree trimming.
 Linemen are in high demand during natural disasters such as tornadoes, ice storms, and hurricanes.
 Individuals who graduate with this certificate will have the basic knowledge and skills of electrical distribution.